MostAwesomeDude/brismu/3-Rel.md

 species; because cats are still identified by `{mlatu}`, the inherent ability to be related is still present.
 In other words, we are keeping the type information.

+Finally, we can have a dependent type; we can range over relations, and then range over elements of the relation.
+Again, observe the `{zo'e}` convention.

+              ro bu'a zo'u bu'e
+    ------------------------------------- (da-dep-weak)
+    ro bu'a ro da poi ke'a bu'a zo'u bu'e

 ## Creation and Deletion: {zi'o}